 To make things simple, we’ll pick software as an interest and see which data we’ll be able to uncover.
 Keep in mind this is an example of a very generic parameter so you may want to refine it your actual use.
 Looking towards the top of Facebook's Audience Insight tool, you'll see four tabs: Demographics, Page Likes, Location, and Activity.
 We'll start with demographics.

-One of the more interesting things to look at in Facebook Audience Insights is the Page Likes tab.
+Starting from the bottom, one of the more interesting things to look at in Facebook Audience Insights is the Top pages section.
 It shows you the most relevant pages and categories of pages based on pages liked by your selected audience.

 You can save your audiences with filters for future reference and for use as audiences in ad sets directly from Facebook Audience Insights.

-To save your current audience, click on Save in the top bar inside Facebook Audience Insights, choose a name for your audience, and confirm.
+To save your current audience, click on "Create audience" in the top bar inside Facebook Audience Insights, choose a name for your audience, and confirm.

 You can use the current audience you have open in Facebook Audience Insights as an audience for an ad set by clicking the green button at the top right that says Create Ad.